 Can I change my dance piece during the tour?

 While we understand there may be edits to your proposed piece during the tour (i.e. adapting your piece to indoor vs. outdoor venues), you cannot substitute a completely different piece in your tour schedule.
 This is to be fair to everyone’s initial proposals that were specifically selected to be programmed in the tour, and also to maintain the balance of every show.
 There will be a chance to update small program changes such as your cast or music edit, but we do ask you commit to your dance work that you originally proposed for the tour.

 How are QDF events accessible for audiences and dancers with disabilities?

 As our events take place in public space, all of our locations welcome audiences who use wheelchairs and other mobility devices and are ADA accessible.
-ASL and captioning will be provided at some of our performances and we hope to raise more money to provide these services at all events.
+ASL and captioning will be provided at some of our performances and we hope to raise more funding to provide these services at all events.

 For dancers who use wheelchairs or other mobility devices, portable ramps will be available when needed onto any raised stage we may be performing on (not all locations will have a raised stage).
 Tech time length needs will be accommodated.
-For more specific accessibility needs for dancers, please contact us email@example.com or (929) 282-0620.
+For more specific accessibility needs for dancers, please contact us at email@example.com or (929) 282-0620.

 How can dance schools or cultural community centers participate in QDF?